gloriousLoaf/Python-CYOAG/README.md

 Alright, I am no writer.
 Especially not of fantasy, so forgive the simplicity of the story line and all the tropes ripped directly from Norse mythology.
 However, I did try to make this fun with as much snark as I could add.
 Plus some fun [ASCII Art](http://www.network-science.de/ascii/) to celebrate a victory or add shame to a loss.

+Writing this game was really an exercise for me to get comfortable with the **syntactic spacing** of Python.
+Coming from JavaScript, it is a new concept and was worth putting in a bit of thinking to get used to as I learn this language!

 ## 💾 Installation & Usage
 Just clone this repo to your local machine and check out the only file, ```app.py```.
 From a terminal window, navigate to the root directory and run with...